How to make money pet sitting

 Cons

-- Work may be sparse – it depends on where you are, and if anyone else is offering a similar service.
+- Work may be sparse.
+Work opportunities depend on where you are, and if anyone else is offering a similar service.

-- You may be expected to give pets medication if required (which, in case you didn't already know, is something they don't tend to enjoy).
+- You may be expected to give pets medication if required.
+In case you didn't already know, this isn't something they tend to enjoy.

 - Pet owners may be fussy.
 Understandable, yes, but does Fido really need to be fed boiled chicken, hand-cut into one-inch pieces, and for you to make whale noises to get him to sleep?

-- If you use a website to find pet sitting jobs near you, expect them to take a fee for advertising.
+- If you use a website to find pet-sitting jobs near you, expect them to charge an advertising fee.

 Do you need a licence to be a pet sitter?